PelleLille/hsl-docs/functions.rst

 FFI
 ---

 The foreign function interface (FFI) enables loading of shared libraries following C interface calling conventions.
 The FFI interface has its own types (C types) and memory.
 It's very easy to crash the Halon script engine if not used properly.
+The FFI feature is not enabled by default and needs to be enabled in the .yaml configuration for each program.

 .. class:: FFI